CSA-OCP-GER/azure-machine-learning-bootcamp/hints/challenge_02.md

 RunDetails(run).show()
 ```

+**Note**: The widget current only seems to work in Chrome and Edge.

 The initial run will take a while, here's why:

 In the background, Azure ML will now perform the following steps: